Osheah/foda-anscombe/README.md

 ## Requirments of the assignment

 1. Explain the background to the dataset
    a.
 Who created it
-    b. when it was created,
+   b. when it was created
    c.
 Any speculation you can find on how it might of been created
 2. Plot the interesting aspects of the dataset
 3. Calculate the descriptive statistics of the variables in the dataset
 4. Explain why the dataset is interesting - refer to its plots and statistics